How Water Supply Systems Work

 PEX

-- Pros: Flexible, affordable, easy to install.
+- Pros: Flexible, affordable, and easy to install.

 - Lifespan: 40–50 years.

-- Best For: Retrofitting and new construction.
+- Best for: Retrofitting and new construction.

 Copper